Tumours of the throat and larynx (Brief information)

 Squamous cell carcinomas

 Very rare malignant tumours in childhood and adolescence are the squamous cell carcinomas, which arise from the squamous epithelium of the mucous membranes in the throat and larynx.
-For the timeframe 1868 – 2003, literature reports on 60 patients with squamous cell carcinoma in this age group, most of them between 10 and 15 years of age.
-Only few have been reported for children under five.
+For the timeframe 1968 – 2003, literature reports on 60 patients with squamous cell carcinoma in this age group, most of them between 10 and 15 years of age.
+Only few have been reported for preschool children.
+Patients with Fanconi anaemia are considered a special group (see chapter „Causes“ and „Symptoms“).

-An extremely rare tumour of this region is the NUT midline carcinoma, which also arises from squamous epithelium.
+An extremely rare tumour of this region is the NUT carcinoma, which also arises from squamous epithelium.
 In Germany, it is diagnosed about once a year and is named after a specific gene aberration (NUT) that is found in this tumour.
-NUT carcinoma behaves very aggressively and can spread widely.
+NUT carcinoma can develop at any site of the body (such as head and neck, chest, abdomen, each relatively close to the body’s midline), behaves very aggressively and can spread widely.
 Therefore, these tumours require an intensive therapy.
 Please seek advice in case of this diagnosis (step@klinikumdo.de).

 Soft tissue tumours